MetOffice/Vernier/documentation/Sphinx/user-manual/setting-up.rst

 .. code-block:: cmake

-   # The find_package function needs to know where to go looking for the
+   # The 'find_package' function needs to know where to go looking for the
-   # vernier package
+   # Vernier package
    set(CMAKE_PREFIX_PATH /path/to/lib)

-   # Find vernier
+   # Find Vernier
    find_package(vernier CONFIG)

 .. note::